 Cataract Surgery at Eye Clinic of Austin

-Our highly skilled and experienced eye surgeon, Dr. Thomas Henderson, has performed over 10,000 cataract surgeries.
-An outpatient procedure, cataract surgery is typically 10 to 20 minutes per eye.
+Our highly skilled eye surgeon, Dr. Thomas Henderson, has over 30 years’ experience in the removal of cataracts.
+Cataract surgery is an outpatient procedure that typically takes 20 to 40 minutes.
 Patients experience little or no discomfort during the procedure and normally return to their regular activities the day after surgery.

 Holladay IOL Consultant

 The Holladay IOL Consultant is a database program which assists Eye Clinic of Austin’s surgeons with intraocular lens power calculations.
 Absolutely one of the best calculation methods, this system also allows our eye surgeons the ability to calculate surgically-induced astigmatism and back-calculating values to understand the source of refractive surprises.

 The LENSTAR LS900 is a device that in one single measurement can provide a patient’s lens thickness, lens position, and retinal thickness.